- Office of Graduate Studies

 Hold your typed Title Page or Signature Page up to the light along with a copy of the appropriate template to check alignment of all elements.
 Note: Alignment of the elements on your typed pages will vary slightly depending upon the font, etc.

 Note: Faculty members are not expected to take time to make extensive corrections or revisions.
-They are encouraged, instead, to return draft materials to the student with general instructions and suggestions for bringing the thesis up to required departmental and University standards.
+They are encouraged, instead, to return draft materials to the student with general instructions and suggestions for bringing the thesis or project up to required departmental and University standards.

 If your department or committee requires an oral thesis defense, you must have successfully defended your thesis prior to submitting it for format review.